CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 __HTML and CSS are the building blocks of every website__.

 __HTML__ is used to describe the content of a site.
-For example, this very paragraph is described in HTML. __CSS__ is used to style websites.
-All of the color and fonts (<span style="color:#f25405; font-weight:bold; font-family:Arvo, serif">like this sentence!</span>) that you see on this site is described in CSS.
+For example, this very paragraph is described in HTML.

+__CSS__ is used to style websites.
+All of the color and fonts, <span style="color:#f25405; font-weight:bold; font-family:Arvo, serif">like this sentence</span> that you see on this site is described in CSS.

-Together, they can be used to build beautiful
+Together, they can be used to build functional and beautiful websites.
+If you've ever wondered how websites were made and how you can make your own, now is the time to learn!

 ##When and where is this happening?
 <table class="ce-event-details-table">